ngs-docs/2016-adv-begin-shell-genomics/README.rst

 ----

-Challenge question: can you rename all of your files in subset/ to have 'subset.fq' at the end?
+Challenge exercise: can you rename all of your files in subset/ to have 'subset.fq' at the end?

 (Work in small groups; start from working code; there are several ways